satyasuchak/wallpaper-repository/README.md

 • You can leave sources of wallpapers(artist handles, deviant art links etc.) in the README.

-• Since we have not sorted out the wallpapers it is recommended to clone this repository and browse through it using an image viewer.
+• ~~Since we have not sorted out the wallpapers it is recommended to clone this repository and browse through it using an image viewer.~~ Took me like 30 minutes to sort everything - onion

 ## Credits
 ⁍ https://www.deviantart.com/bisbiswas